Blake Shelton And Gwen Stefani Aren’t Yet Ready To Get Married, Reports ‘Gossip Cop’

-Blake Shelton and Gwen Stefani may be completely in love but they aren’t yet preparing to get married.
+Blake Shelton and Gwen Stefani may be completely in love, but they aren’t yet preparing to get married.

 On May 7, Gossip Cop confirmed recent reports from The Hollywood Gossip and Celebrity Insider are untrue.